How to Apply

 - Teacher Evaluation

-- SAT or ACT with writing test scores
+- SAT or ACT test scores

 - Additional items may be needed for international, transfer or home-schooled students.